philtoms/ticket-stamp/README.md

 # Ticket Stamp

 `Ticket Stamp` is a very fast and lightweight development system that supports ticket driven staged workflows.
-Modules under active ticket development are automatically integrated into the current production application to create a unique and isolated application entry point.
+Modules under active ticket development are automatically integrated into the current production application to create a unique and isolated application entry point (IEP).
 Everything is live - except for the modules in the ticket.

 ## Features